busragokmen67/rag_based_question_answer_model_pipeline/README.md

 answer = generate_answer_directly(query, top_chunks)

-Uses a local language model (falcon-rw-1b that is a type of small langchain model) to generate a contextual answer from the top chunks.
+I used a local language model (falcon-rw-1b that is a type of small langchain model) to generate a contextual answer from the top chunks.

 ❓ Example